askintamanli/Data-Engineer-ETL-Project-Using-Spark-with-AWS-Glue/README.md

 ![3](https://user-images.githubusercontent.com/63555029/228255709-5f5314ac-807b-4273-8158-67033dbcbe46.png)

 ## 2.4- We upload our data from local to ‘raw_data’ bucket.
+You can get the data from this repo.

 AWS S3 → Buckets → ‘etl-project-for-medium’ → ‘etl-project-for-medium-database’ → ‘raw_data’ → Upload → Add Files → ‘marketing_campaign.csv’